Fusion-Entertainment/Stream-Looper/README.md

 4. add a (Color key) to the source with the color you whant to remove (the background coller of the MP4)
 5. add you own video in one of the media folders

-    change the mp4 with youre by placing youre video file in the Media Folder (Socials) And rename you file to (Socials.mp4)
+    Change the mp4 with youre by placing youre video file in the Media Folder (Socials) And rename you file to (Socials.mp4)

     OR

-    change the mp4 with youre by placing youre video file in the Media Folder (Sponsers) And rename you file to (Sponser.mp4)
+    Change the mp4 with youre by placing youre video file in the Media Folder (Sponsers) And rename you file to (Sponser.mp4)

+    Same for any other Media source

+    Change the mp4 with youre by placing youre video file in the Media Folder (Other) And rename you file to (Webcamframe.mp4)

     this needs to be exacly like here or it will not work